Overview of Marfan Syndrome

 Diagnosis of Marfan Syndrome

-- Ask for information about any family members with the disorder or who had an early, unexplained, heart-related death.
+- Ask about your family and medical history, specifically about any family members with the disorder or who had an early, unexplained, heart-related death.

-- Give you a physical examination, and measure how long your arms and legs are in proportion to your trunk.
+- Measuring how long your arms and legs are in proportion to your trunk.